 Disadvantages of Print Then Cut

 - Inkjet printer required.
-Owning or having access to a colored inkjet printer is what makes Print Then Cut possible.
-This may be an incurred cost if you do not yet own a printer.
-Laser printers cannot be used.
+Owning or having access to a colored inkjet printer is what makes Print Then Cut possible – this may be an incurred cost if you do not yet own a printer.

 An SVG cut file is a graphic format that stands for scalable vector graphics.
 In the world of Cricut, they are vital to crafters who wish to build a project from layers of materials in various colors, such as vinyl, fabric, paper, wood, etc.

-Print Then Cut – Blended image where all colors are flattened and cannot be ungrouped.
+Print Then Cut (a.k.a PNG or Jpeg image format) – Blended image where all colors are flattened and printed as one single layer.
 You will use ink from a printer to manifest the image result.

-SVG Cut File – Each color is represented by a layer that can be ungrouped and cut out on a specific material and built into a final design.
-You will use a material such as vinyl or paper to build the image out.
+SVG Cut File – Each color is represented by a layer that can be ungrouped, cut out on a specific material, and built into a final design.
+You will use a material such as vinyl, paper, iron-on, infusible ink, etc., to build the design out in layers.

 How do I Turn an SVG into a Print Then Cut?

 Cricut Design Space makes it super easy to turn any layered SVG into a Print Then Cut image with the help of the Flatten tool in the Layer’s Panel.